maximilian-kruse/SPIN/docs/usage/tutorial.md

 point $b^*$.
 Actually assembling the Hessian is prohibitive, so we rely on a low-rank approximation of the matrix, which can be computed using algorithms from Hippylib.

-To this end, we first notice that the Hessian $\mathbf{R}$ can be split into contributions from the likelihood and the prior,
+To this end, we first notice that the Hessian $\mathbf{H}$ can be split into contributions from the likelihood and the prior,

 $$